Apostle Islands Paddle, Pinot, and Porter

 YOUR GROUP: The group size ranges from 10 to 18 participants, plus 2 or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
 Our Apostle Islands kayak trips are cooperative in nature.
 WI staff will assist you in whatever areas you need, however most people pitch in where they can.

 ACCOMMODATIONS: You will enjoy staying at our Little Sand Bay Base Camp.
-At night you will sleep in comfortable platform-based tents.
+At night you will sleep in comfortable platform tents with cots.
 Typically, there are 2-3 people per 4-person tent (other arrangements can be made).
 Our Little Sand Bay Base Camp has very nice outdoor bathrooms and shower facilities with hot water.

 MEALS: Enjoy preparing meals together in our rustic base camp kitchens using fresh, healthy ingredients for bountiful dishes.
 Rise to the smell of freshly brewed coffee to enjoy with your breakfast and pack picnic lunches with hearty snacks before heading off to explore.
 In the evening, prepare dinner together over stoves and campfires, while sampling local beer and wine from around the peninsula.
 If you have special dietary restrictions, be sure to list them on your registration.